lyuhan2828/WebAPI-Codequiz/README.md

-Acceptance Criteria

-GIVEN I am taking a code quiz
+Time starts When click the start button

-WHEN I click the start button
+The questions shows up when I click start button

-THEN a timer starts and I am presented with a question WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+If Answer is incorrect, the timer will subtract 10 seconds

+If the Answer is correct the timer add 10 seconds

-WHEN the game is over
+Timer stops when the Quiz is done

-THEN I can save my initials and score
+Shows Score after Quiz

+It will restart the Quiz if the button Restart Quiz is pressed